|Responsible unit:||Department of Physics and Astronomy|

 To be able to identify, and solve problems in physics and engineering

 To be able to identiy processes and/or materials systems to achieve certain specifications

 To be able to communicate efficiently

-3. Microlithography: production of masks for contact lithography and laser direct writing
+• Microlithography: production of masks for contact lithography and laser direct writing.

 The course teaching is based on a problem solving approach.
-Students, based on knowledge acquired by reading scientific papers and technical documents provided, plan the experiment supported by the teacher.
-The teachers also support students in the realization of experiment and in its critical analysis.
+Students, based on technical knowledge acquired by reading scientific papers and technical documents provided, plan the experiment, being supported by the teacher.
+The teachers also support the students in the realization of experiment and in the critical analysis of the results.
 The teacher should also discuss with students what are the most relevant results and those that should be the subject of a more detailed analysis.

 |Frequência das aulas||34,00|

 The assessment consists of five distinct components: Continuous evaluation (10%), individual essay (45%), oral presentation of work and oral questions about micro and nanofabrication techniques (45%)A minimum grade of 7.0/20 in each component valued above 30% is mandatory.